Maj7 chords

 C → Cmaj7

-Taking the "classic" C major chord shape we can lower the C on the B string by one half step.
+Starting from the “classic” C major chord, lower the C on the B string by one half step.

-Drag the slider under the chord shape to the right to change the C into a Cmaj7 that way.
-Also, check out the whole thing with displayed intervals and tones and watch carefully how the chord is changing.
+Drag the slider under the chord diagram to the right to turn C into Cmaj7.
+Also, toggle note names and intervals and watch the shape change.

-For all other maj7 chords with the root on A string we can slide the chord shape to the left or right as a whole, e.g. down to Bmaj, Bbmaj7 and finally Amaj7 or up to Dbmaj7, etc.
+For all other maj7 chords with the root on the A-string we can slide the chord shape to the left or right as a whole, e.g. down to Bmaj7, Bbmaj7 and finally Amaj7 or up to Dbmaj7, etc.

-That's how the whole thing looks when we take the C major barre chord on the 3rd fret: we're replacing the root tone C on the G string with the major seven B.
+That's how it looks when we take the C major barre chord on the 3rd fret: we're replacing the root tone C on the G string with the major seven B.

 G → Gmaj7